space-wizards/docs/src/en/server-hosting/setting-up-robust-cdn.md

   // This is necessary for correct generation of build metadata.
   "BaseUrl": "https://<robust-cdn-url>/",

+  // The base path that Robust.Cdn is exposed under.
+  // You should set this when reverse proxying Robust.Cdn behind a subpath.
+  // See also further notes down below.
+  "PathBase": "/",

   // Valid host names for clients to use to connect to Robust.Cdn.
   // You can just leave this as-is.
   "AllowedHosts": "*",